Citronella Oil: A Mosquito, Lice, and Flea Repellent

-- To prepare this insect repellent you will have to mix all these ingredients well.
+- To prepare this insect repellent, you have to mix all these ingredients well.
 You can easily find them in any whole foods store or specialized perfumery.

-- To apply, you just have spray it on your skin.
-Do this several times to ensure its effectiveness.
+- To apply, you just have to spray it on your skin.
+Do this several times.

 Citronella oil to repel lice

-Citronella oil is also a very useful remedy to prevent our children from getting head lice.
-Remember, though, that it only acts as a repellent.
-If you or your child already have nits or lice, then this oil will not be effective alone.
+Citronella oil is also a very useful remedy to help reduce the risk of your children getting head lice.
+Remember that it only acts as a repellent.
+If you or your child already has nits or lice, then this oil will not be effective on its own.